LearnersGuild/guide/Learning_Guide/Kickoff.md

 The more skilled partner should not sacrifice the work being delivered to slow down.
 They should also not leave their partner(s) in the dust and work on their own.
 The challenge is to move at the speed and skill of the more advanced pair **and stay in team**.
 How can you leave every project saying "We built as much as (or more) than I would have by myself".
 If one partner is way more advanced than the other, then they can spend the entire week in a [cognitive apprenticeship](/Game_Manual/Cognitive_Apprenticeship.md) (and should).

 Fidelity should be shipping high quality, complete code, on time, based on agreed on specs on day one.
 There will always be a tension between "going fast alone, or going far together".
 Part of the art of software development is working on teams with varied skills, and figuring out ways to ship code, learn, and accommodate the difference in skill all at the same time.

-**Q: What if a team is working on a project without a real deliverable, yet one teammate must add individual specs with a deliverable to be challenged?**

-You should really avoid this scenario. this is why project planning on Monday is so important.
-Make sure specs are clear, and deliverable is clear, and there's a good, solid, learning contract, and then spend the rest of the week executing it.
-Don't get into the habit of changing the scope of your work as you go along.

 **Q: I feel some frustration that these guidelines sometimes seem to be asking people to sacrifice their learning for project completion.**